-Two years before sixty, I got a brand new shoulder…so I’d hoped that would satisfy Decade Fate.
+Two years before sixty, I got a brand new shoulder…so I hoped that would satisfy Decade Fate.
 Obviously, it didn’t.
-I thought I had slipped untouched through the turning sixty, but nope it was just waiting to surprise me at sixty-two when I first lost weight.
+I thought I had slipped untouched through the turning sixty, but nope it was just waiting to surprise me at sixty-three when I first lost weight.

 I’m sixty-five now and on the plus side, I look cute with my clothes on.
 For now.